asakusuma/sw-clear-site-data/README.md

 3. Refresh in both browsers.
 Page should now say `From service worker version 0`.
 4. Click `Turn on Clear-Site-Data` in Chrome Canary.
 Then refresh a few times until page says `From server`.
 5. Click `Turn off Clear-Site-Data` from Chrome Canary.
 Then refresh a few times until page says `From service worker verison 1`.
+6. Go back to Firefox and refresh a few times.
+You should see one load with `From server`, followed by a load with `From service worker version `.

 The service worker version is incremented every time CSD is turned on.